grantmcdermott/grantmcdermott.github.io/_posts/2020-07-02-even-more-reshape.md

 - Python: `pandas.melt`
 - Julia: DataFrames `stack`

-I'll divide the results into sections.
+I'll divide the results into two sections.

 ## Small(ish) data

-The task will again be to reshape the same (sparse) 1,000 by 1,002 dataset from wide to long.
-Here are the results and I'll remind you that the x axis has been log-transformed.
+Our first task will be to reshape the same (sparse) 1,000 by 1,002 dataset from wide to long.
+Here are the results and I'll remind you that the x-axis has been log-transformed to handle scaling.

 ![]({{ site.url }}/images/post-images/reshape-benchmarks2-all.png)

-Once more, we see that **data.table** rules the roost.
+Once more, we see that [**data.table**](https://rdatatable.gitlab.io/data.table) rules the roost.
 However, the newly-added [**DataFrames**](https://juliadata.github.io/DataFrames.jl/stable/){:target="_blank"} (Julia) and [**pandas**](https://pandas.pydata.org/){:target="_blank"} (Python) implementations certainly put in a good shout, coming in second and third, respectively.
 Interestingly enough, my two [**tidyr**](https://tidyr.tidyverse.org/){:target="_blank"}) benchmarks seemed to have shuffled slightly this time around, but that's only to be expected for very quick operations like this.
 (We'll test again in a moment on a larger dataset.)
 Adding options to [**gtools**](https://gtools.readthedocs.io/){:target="_blank"} yields a fairly modest if noticeable difference, while the base R `reshape()` command doesn't totally discrace itself.
 Certainly much faster than the Stata equivalent.

 ## Large(ish) data

 Another thing to ponder is whether the results are sensitive to the relatively small size of the test data.
 The long-form dataset is "only" 1 million rows deep and the fastest methods complete in only a few milliseconds.
-So for this next set of benchmarks, I've scaled up to the data by two orders of magnitude: Now we want to reshape a 100,000 by 1,002 dataset from wide to long.
-In other words, the resulting long-form dataset is 100 million rows deep.
+So, for this next set of benchmarks, I've scaled up to the data by two orders of magnitude: Now we want to reshape a 100,000 by 1,002 dataset from wide to long.
+In other words, the resulting long-form dataset is 100 million rows deep.[^2]

-Without further ado, here are the result.
-Note that I'm dropping the slowest methods (because I'm not a masochist) and this also means that I *won't* be log-transforming the x-axis.
+Without further ado, here are the results.
+Note that I'm dropping the slowest methods (because I'm not a masochist) and this also means that I won't need to log-transform the x-axis anymore.

 ![]({{ site.url }}/images/post-images/reshape-benchmarks2-big.png)

+Reassuringly, everything stays pretty much the same from a rankings perspective.
+The ratios between the different methods are very close to the small data benchmarks.
+The most notable thing is that **gtools** manages to claw back time (suggesting some initial overhead penalty), although it is still lagging the other methods.
+For reference, the default **data.table** `melt()` method completes in just over a second on my [laptop](https://wiki.archlinux.org/index.php?title=Dell_Precision_5530){:target="_blank"}, which is just crazy fast.
+All of these methods are very impressive to be honest.

 Summarizing, here is each language represented by its fastest method.

 ![]({{ site.url }}/images/post-images/reshape-benchmarks2-big-fastest.png)

+[^1]: Note that I'm dropping the manual split-apply-combine benchmarks from last time, since we've already seen that they are inefficient.

+[^2]: Let the record show that I tried running one additional order of magnitude (i.e. a billion rows), but **data.table** was the only method that reliably completed its benchmark runs without completely swamping my memory (32 GB) and crashing everything.
+As I said last time, it truly is a marvel for big data work.

 ## Code

-See my [previous post]({{ site.url }}/2020/06/30/reshape-benchmarks/) for the data generation and full benchmark plots.
+See my [previous post]({{ site.url }}/2020/06/30/reshape-benchmarks/) for the data generation and plotting code.
 (Remember to set `n = 1e8` for the large data benchmark.)
 For the sake of brevity, here is quick recap of the main reshaping functions that I use across the different languages and how I record timing.

 R